What is the purpose of the role?

 What will this role involve?

-This instrumentation, control & automation (ICA) technician will be working in a multi-disciplinary ICA team, alongside a range of operational teams such as systems, mechanical, and electrical technicians.
+This ICA technician will be working in a multi-disciplinary team, alongside a range of operational teams such as systems, mechanical, and electrical technicians.

 You will be responsible for providing specialist technical advice where appropriate with up to date technical knowledge, and provide training support for technical trainees and support project development and input into capital delivery projects.